StevenGeller/youtube-transcriber-mcp/README.md

 # YouTube Transcriber MCP

-A Model Context Protocol (MCP) server that enables transcription of YouTube videos with speaker identification.
-This tool integrates with desktop applications to provide high-quality, local transcription capabilities using OpenAI Whisper.
+A Model Context Protocol (MCP) server that enables intelligent transcription of YouTube videos with automatic optimization for any video length.
+This tool integrates with desktop applications to provide high-quality, local transcription capabilities using OpenAI Whisper with smart processing strategies.

 ## Features

+- **Automatic Strategy Selection**: Intelligently chooses optimal processing method based on video duration
+- **Long Video Support**: Efficiently handles videos from minutes to hours with smart sampling
 - **Local Processing**: All transcription happens on your machine - no external APIs required
-- **Speaker Identification**: Automatically detects and labels different speakers in videos using local diarization (no HuggingFace token needed)
+- **Speaker Identification**: Automatically detects and labels different speakers in videos using local diarization
 - **High Accuracy**: Leverages OpenAI Whisper for state-of-the-art transcription quality
 - **MCP Integration**: Seamlessly works with MCP-compatible applications
 - **Automatic Cleanup**: Downloaded files are automatically removed after processing